sammi-turner/OCaml-Examples/key_value_pair_thing/README.md

 # Key Value Pair Thing (KVPT)

-KVPT is a lightweight OCaml library that provides a convenient way to store, update, and query key-value pairs using SQLite tables.
+KVPT is a lightweight library that provides a convenient way to store, update, and query key-value pairs using SQLite tables.
 It simplifies the process of working with key-value data by abstracting away the underlying SQLite operations.

 <br>